loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 As soon as I typed print(Hello, World!) and ran the program, I considered myself a programmer.
 I've come a little way since then and I have a long journey ahead of me.

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?

 Currently I have 15 tabs open.
 If I open any more than that I cant decypher what any of them are.
 My laptop is a purely for study so there are no tabs open that can distract me.

-### What is an IDE?

-IDE stands for and integrated develompment environment.
-It provides the user interface for code development, testing and debugging.
-The IDE I have benn using is called Pycharm, and It's very easy to use.
-I may have to swith to another IDE such as Visual studio code as I plan to learn other programming languages that wont run in Pycharm.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?